 A main focus of Klonoff’s work on the Committee was class action Rule 23.
 (See related content).
 He and the Subcommittee traveled the country hearing from judges, lawyers, and scholars about areas for reform.
 The Subcommittee (and ultimately the full Committee) proposed extensive changes to Rule 23 (particularly 23(c), (e), and (f)).
 Those rule changes were promulgated by the United States Supreme Court December 1, 2018.

 The most significant changes involve issues regarding the settlement of class actions.
 Most notably, the amendments address serial objectors – those who seek payoffs from class counsel in return for not pursuing appellate challenges to class settlements.
 The objections are in many instances frivolous, but a serial objector can hold up the completion of a settlement for years while the case goes up on appeal.

 In addition to his work on the Committee, Professor Klonoff frequently testifies as an expert witness (both orally and in writing) in major complex litigation cases.
 Numerous judges have cited and relied on his opinions, including judges in the BP Deepwater Horizon case, the Volkswagen Clean Diesel case, and the Wells Fargo Unauthorized Account case.
-Most recently, on December 7, 2018, a federal judge in Kansas relied on Professor Klonoff’s testimony in awarding attorneys’ fees to counsel for farmers in a major $1.5 billion lawsuit involving genetically modified corn. (see related content for the PDF of the settlement).
+On December 7, 2018, a federal judge in Kansas relied on Professor Klonoff’s testimony in awarding attorneys’ fees to counsel for farmers in a major $1.5 billion lawsuit involving genetically modified corn. (see related content for the PDF of the settlement).